hmakelin/gisnav/docs/pages/developer_guide/launch/deploy_with_make.rst

     cd ~/colcon_ws/src/gisnav
     make -C docker <up/down>-<companion/offboard>-<sitl/hil>-<middleware/dev/test/...>-<px4/ardupilot>

-The second to last group with options like "middleware", "dev" etc. is optional and is not used by all build targets.
+The second to last group with options like "middleware", "dev" etc. is optional and is not used by all make targets.

 Explanation on what the different options for the make targets mean is provided below: